Islamic State drags Obama back into Mideast quagmire

 BEIRUT American-led and Arab-backed air strikes carrying the fight against Islamic State from Iraq into Syria have dragged Washington into a new Middle East war - exactly the kind of conflict Barack Obama spent his presidency trying to avoid.

-No one doubts this dramatic escalation presages a long conflict that could spill into neighbouring states and that U.S. air power alone cannot win.
+No one doubts this dramatic escalation presages a long conflict that could spill into neighboring states and that U.S. air power alone cannot win.

 Analysts who have watched Islamic State take parts of Syria and seize territory in Iraq believe it may be possible to contain the group but it will hard to dislodge it.